buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcCylindricalSurface.md

 The inherited attributes are interpreted as

 * _SELF\IfcElementarySurface.Position_ defines the location and orientation of the cylindrical surface.
-* _SELF\IfcElementarySurface.Position.Location_ definesd a point on the axis of the cylindrical surface.
+* _SELF\IfcElementarySurface.Position.Location_ defines a point on the axis of the cylindrical surface.
 * _SELF\IfcElementarySurface.Position.P[3]_ defines the direction of the axis of the cylindrical surface.

 { .extDef}